davetaka/my-installation-guide/readme.markdown

 ## vim
-to keep sanity install vim
+to keep sanity install vim, the old vi shortcuts and concepts are hard to use
 ```console
 $ sudo apt-get install vim
 ```